 It all begins with a cheesy question

-“When you’re 80 years old, what are all the things you’d have achieved to be left with no regrets?”
+“When you’re 80 years old, what are all the things you’d need to have achieved to be left with no regrets?”

 It might seem like a daunting question but it’s actually a great way to think about things.
 I’ve used the Wheel Of Life to come up with a balanced way to break things down, into the sections that make up what I think of as an enjoyable life.